Sir Richard Lambert, Chair

 Prof. Sonia Blandford

-Sonia began her career as a music teacher and has worked in primary and secondary schools across the UK.
-She has been actively involved in creating and sustaining 7 charities that continue to provide educational, social and artistic opportunities for local and national communities including The Corsham Windband Association (1981 - Founder), Teach First (2002 - Founding Ambassador), and National Orchestra for All (2011 - Founding Adviser).
+She began her career as a music teacher and has worked in primary and secondary schools across the UK.
+She has been actively involved in creating and sustaining seven charities that continue to provide educational, social and artistic opportunities for local and national communities.

 He is an Honorary Vice-President of the UK Chartered Institute of Linguists and is actively involved in policy matters relating to the teaching of modern foreign languages.
-He chaired the 'Born Global' MFL research project (on behalf of the British Academy for the Humanities and Social Sciences).
-He is a Director of the London Symphony Orchestra and an Honorary Fellow of Lincoln College, Oxford.
+He is also a Director of the London Symphony Orchestra and an Honorary Fellow of Lincoln College, Oxford.

 Steven McIntosh is the Director of UK Poverty Policy, Advocacy and Campaigns at Save the Children.
 He was previously Head of Government Relations for Save the Children's UK programme which is focused on tackling child poverty in the UK.
 Before joining Save the Children he worked in policy and public affairs at Carers UK.